19hours/sg-statutes/Acts/Registration of Criminals Act.md

 Section 7C(a)

-Offences for Which Criminal Record Cannot be Spent
+Offences for which criminal record cannot be spent

 Part I